 Recruiters do not have to be experts on day one.
 But the only way they will become experts is by having a constant ambition to educate themselves on their industry, client and role.

 4. The Ability to Know What They Do Not Know, and Ask Questions

 The role of an RPO recruiter is to find the most qualified, interested and available talent that will be successful within the organization’s culture.
 To succeed at this, a recruiter must constantly be on the lookout for any gaps in their understanding of a position.
 If a hiring manager makes a vague request, the recruiter must be able to recognize that more information is required and ask for it.
 Remaining silent is a disservice to both parties.

-Consultative recruiters always keep their ears open.
-They welcome feedback from hiring leaders and ask for it candidly when it is not offered.
 To truly distinguish themselves and become trusted resources, RPO recruiters actively listen to their hiring manager’s challenges and offer solutions – even if they do not have direct control over those challenges.
-They must also be advisors, understanding elements such as the talent market and candidate preferences to help educate and coach hiring managers.
+They are also advisors, understanding elements such as the talent market and candidate preferences to help educate and coach hiring managers.

 5. Exceptional Prioritization Skills

 Prioritization is essential in any position, particularly for recruiters.
 There are always new requisitions to complete, and every hiring manager will want their position filled first.
 RPO recruiters understand how to arrange requests in the right order to serve the bigger picture.
 Better still, they ask for guidance when they do not know what should come first.
 They develop a clear sense of what is truly important and what is simply perceived as urgent – and focus on the important.

 The ability to determine the quality of a candidate is another key trait that cannot be reduced to checkboxes in a software program.
 A candidate’s education and job history provide important data points but reveal little about personality or integrity.